 “Everyone has a Dream, but not everyone has a grind.”
 What is your grind?

-There are mSS_RobertHale_beforeafterany fighters in the ring, but rare are the ones with a warrior spirit who capture your attention with their raw enthusiasm and determination.
+There are many fighters in the ring, but rare are the ones with a warrior spirit who capture your attention with their raw enthusiasm and determination.
 Nicknamed “The Blue King” in the Octagon, 23 year old Robert is from Columbus, GA and ready to make a name for himself in the sport of mixed martial arts.
 He has only three amateur fights remaining until he turns professional.
 He is currently ranked the #3 Amateur Welterweight in Georgia, and #13 of 437 in the Southeast Amateur Middleweights and is ready to grind his way to the top.

 Follow along with this month’s Success Story as we interview Robert about his most recent TKO win in 29 seconds at NFC 83, how Brazilian Jiu Jitsu helped him lose weight and how Mixed Martial Arts saved his life.